 The Mountain Hardwear Ghost Whisperer is a longtime favorite at OutdoorGearLab.
-It is extraordinarily light and compressible, making it one of our favorites in our climbing jacket quiver.
+It is extraordinarily light and compressible, making it one of our top picks in our climbing jacket quiver.

-We liked to layer this jacket under our hard shelf for those extra cold days.
+We liked to layer this jacket under our hardshell for those extra cold days.

-We're not sure how much a ghost weighs, but maybe it's 4.5 ounces, like this jacket.
+We're not sure how much a ghost weighs, but maybe it's 6.5 ounces, like this jacket in size small.

 Light enough to clip to the back of your harness: Climb on!

-It is spectacular as a mid layer jacket for extremely cold conditions, and given how small it is, it is hard to justify not taking it along on every adventure.
+The Ghost is a spectacular mid-layer jacket for extremely cold conditions; given how light and compact it is, it is hard to justify not taking it along on every adventure.
 We consider this jacket to be the wind shirt equivalent of the down jacket world: it is so small and light and compressible, you'll take it everywhere.
-Holy wow, this is an amazingly compressible jacket.
-The only one that came close was the REI Magma, though it doesn't have a hood!

 The Ghost Whisperer is a magnificent midlayer insulating jacket for very cold conditions or a standalone down jacket for summer trips.
 We loved pairing this jacket with the Arc'teryx Cerium SV Hoody for cold winter ice climbs.
 It served us very well for late fall desert rock climbs with lots of sun but dipping temperatures.
 And it can also be a great jacket for midsummer mountaineering objectives in the temperate Cascade Range of Washington.
 This is probably not a "quiver of one" down jacket, but it will quickly become a favorite in your quiver of two or three, offering utility in all of the seasons—and climbs—of the year.

-At $350, this jacket is on the pricier end of this review.
+Falling toward the pricier end of the spectrum, the Ghost Whisperer will cost you $350.
 But we think the craftsmanship and technology make this award-winner a great value.
 It has hydrophobic down, excellent, lightweight materials, fit, and features that add up to an excellent, versatile, and very comfortable down jacket.

-The Mountain Hardwear Ghost Whisperer is truly as light as a ghost.
-We loved this as an active, aerobic climbing layer for cold ice climbing days, and as a fast-and-light summer mountaineering jacket.
+The Mountain Hardwear Ghost Whisperer truly is as light as a ghost.
+We loved this as an active, aerobic climbing layer for cold ice climbing or hiking days, and as a fast-and-light summer mountaineering jacket.
 It is light enough for rock climbs and ultralight enthusiasts.